Moffefe/MycoBox/docs/zigbee.md

 Zigbee pairing and testing can physically switch connected equipment.

+Before pressing **ON**, verify:

+* which Zigbee device is selected,
+* which endpoint is selected,
-Before pressing **ON**, verify what is connected to the selected outlet.
+* what equipment is connected to the outlet.

 Be especially careful with: